WhiteWellpappe/Wormi/README.md

 # Wormi
-The official [WgD] Discord Bot under development by White Worm
+The official [WgD] and [VpS] Discord Bot under development by White Worm

-This repo is to gain experience with GitHub functions and to protocol changes.
+This reposition is to gain experience with Git/GitHub functions and to protocol changes.

+v2.0

+With introducing a new AOO registration system some time ago and accessing the [VpS] server it's time to get to version 2.0

+CHANGES:
+- experiemental loop for aoo to reduce API calls and increase stability, requires further testing
+- commands adapted to work in 2 different servers, including .json management

+NEW:
+- new aoo registration using reactions
+- several new requested commands
+- very simple automated check for updates
+- !restart - restarting Wormi for faster testing
+- !google - showing first google search result for given keywords

 v1.3